1. States and events

 With the aid of max check attempts you can avoid alerts in the case of sporadic errors.
 In this way you are effectively making a check less sensitive.
 If the check attempts are set to e.g. 3, and the corresponding service becomes CRIT, then initially no notification will be generated.
 If the the next two checks produce a result other than OK, the number of current attempts will increase to 3 and a notification will be sent.

 A service that finds itself in this intermediate state - is thus not OK, but has not yet reached its maximum number of attempts - has a soft state.

 9. Active and passive Checks

-If you look at the Checkmk interface you can see that for some services in the menu a green double-arrow () is shown, but a gray four-way-arrow () for most others.
-The services with the green arrow are active checks.
+If you look at the Checkmk interface you can see that for some services in the menu a yellow arrow () is shown, but a gray arrow () for most others.
+The services with the yellow arrow are active checks.
 These are executed by Checkmk directly.
 Services with a gray arrow are those for which the check results are determined by the active check Check_MK.
 These occur for performance reasons and illustrate a special feature of Checkmk:

 In order that the target system (server, network device, etc.) is not newly-contacted for every single service, once per interval Checkmk collects all important data in one pass.
 From this data, in a single action it calculates new results for all passive checks.
 This conserves CPU resources on both systems and is an important factor that supports Checkmk’s high performance and scalability.

 10. Overview of the most important host and service icons

 The following table provides a short overview of the most important status icons appearing beside hosts and services: